Bail bonds work by allowing you to post bail that you would not have otherwise been able to afford.

 What is a bail bond?

-A bail bond is a court payment by a bail bonds company on a criminal defendant’s behalf.
+A bail bond is a court payment by a bail bonds company on your (a criminal defendant’s) behalf.
 This makes it a type of surety bond.

-Bail is the amount of money that a defendant has to post in order to be released from county jail before trial.
-If the defendant posts bail and then appears at all required court appearances and complies with the terms of his or her release, the bail money will be refunded.
-If the defendant fails to appear at a required court date, they forfeit the full bond amount.
+Bail is the amount of money that you have to post in order to be released from county jail before trial.
+If you post bail and then appear at all required court appearances and comply with the terms of your release, the bail money will be refunded.
+If you fail to appear at a required court date, you forfeit the full bond amount.

 What is the bail bond process?

-If the defendant is unable to cover the fee, many licensed bail bonds agents offer payment plans and a wide range of payment options.
-These include credit cards, debit cards, and cash bail money.
+If you are unable to cover the fee, many licensed bail bonds agents offer payment plans and a wide range of payment options.
+These include:

 What does a bail bondsman or bail bond agent do?

-A bail bondsman is a person or company that posts bail for defendants.
+A bail bondsman is a person or company that posts bail for you (the defendant in a criminal case).
 Bondsmen are for-profit entities that make money off the fees they charge for bail bond services and for posting bail.
 They also make money by suing to repossess any property that was used as collateral for the bail bond.

-In some states, bondsmen can also make money by bringing a defendant who has skipped bail to court.
-Also known as bounty hunters, these bondsmen can then collect a portion of the bond amount that the defendant forfeited.
+In some states, bondsmen can also make money by bringing you to court if you skipped bail.
+Also known as bounty hunters, these bondsmen can then collect a portion of the bond amount that you forfeited.

 What happens if I forfeit bail?

-Defendants who get a bail bond and then forfeit bail by failing to appear in court will owe the bondsman the full amount of bail.
+If you get a bail bond and then forfeit bail by failing to appear in court, you will owe the bondsman the full amount of bail.
 The bond agent will also try to exercise their right to the collateral that secured the bail bond.

-Bail bondsmen will often go to great lengths to make sure that the defendant appears in court before bail is forfeited.
-They may even check in on defendants on the morning of their court appearance.
-They may try to physically take the defendant to the courthouse.
+Bail bondsmen will often go to great lengths to make sure that you appear in court before bail is forfeited.
+They may even check in on you on the morning of your court appearance.
+They may try to physically take you to the courthouse.

 What happens if I show up to all of my scheduled court appearances?

-If the defendant satisfies all of the requirements of his or her pretrial release, the bondsman will recover the full bail amount they posted.
-The defendant is not entitled to the fee he or she paid to obtain the bail bond.
+If you satisfy all of the requirements of your pretrial release, the bondsman will recover the full bail amount they posted.
+You are not entitled to the fee you paid to obtain the bail bond.
 That fee is nonrefundable.

 Are there alternatives to a bail bond?

-Defendants who are being held in pretrial confinement on bail that they cannot afford can request a bail reduction at the bail hearing.
+If you are being held in pretrial confinement on bail that you cannot afford, you can request a bail reduction at the bail hearing.

-In California, defendants who are in custody are entitled to a bail review hearing within 5 days of when bail was first set.1 However, if the offense was for a serious or violent felony or a domestic violence offense, prosecutors need at least 2 days of written notice before the hearing.2
+In California, if you are in custody, you are entitled to a bail review hearing within five days of when bail was first set.1 However, if the offense was for a serious or violent felony or a domestic violence offense, prosecutors need at least two days of written notice before the hearing.2

-The bail hearing gives defendants and their criminal defense attorneys the opportunity to ask for:
+The bail hearing gives you and your criminal defense attorneys the opportunity to ask for:

 - a reduction in bail, or